Gasoline vs. diesel? A never-ending question and dilemma.

 So a 1.6 to 2.0-liter gasoline engine as a middle-class all-rounder.
 Fuel consumption here is within normal boundaries (on most cars), averaging about 8-9 liters for every 100 kilometers.

-In the end, the gasoline vs diesel dilemma will be present as long as cars are powered by these engines.
+In the end, the gasoline vs. diesel dilemma will be present as long as the inner combustion engine is used.

 Deciding has always been tough and the never-ending improvement of both engines will make it even harder in the future.